sonrabakarim/barlkk/_posts/2015-08-01-reflecting-on-react-native-development.md

 ## Creating an App Icon
 Your app is going to need an icon.
 They can be [created for free](/automating-ios-app-icon-creation/) without much design skill whatsoever.

+## Device Preview
+A picture's worth a thousand words.
+Show people what your app will look like on their actual device with [iPhone Screenshot Maker](http://iphone-screenshot.com/).
+The application will frame an app screenshot inside the iOS device of your choosing and even put a slick gloss on the screen for you.
+Best of all, it's free.

 # App submission
 Getting your app in the App Store for real.